upcschool-cloud-arch/contenido/26-kubernetes/labs/06-from-scratch/README.md

 And now start the `kube-controller-manager` using the private key generated by `kubeadm`.

-- Command in the `controller` terminal
+- Command in the `controller` terminal.
+Ensure the watch console is visible.

 ```bash
 sudo ~/kubernetes/server/bin/kube-controller-manager --master localhost:8080 --service-account-private-key-file /etc/kubernetes/pki/sa.key --v 5